raspy135/Qun-synthesizer/README.md

 * MIDI is flooding when I connect MIDI out to DAW.
 	* MIDI forwarding is probably ON.

-* No volume?
+* No volume
-	* VCF Volume works for most of purpose.
-However in order to utilize clipping(overdrive) logic, attenuate volume at other equipments is recommended.
+	* VCF Volume works for most purposes.
+However in order to utilize clipping (overdrive) logic, attenuation of volume through other equipment is recommended.
-	* Other than this, also MIDI CC #7 will control hardware volume.
-It will lose dynamic range.
+	* Other than this, MIDI CC #7 will also control hardware volume, though it will lose dynamic range.
 It's not available to control through UI.

 ## External Audio processing